cjbarrows/morbles/README.md

     - maybe use Angular animations?
-[ ] also add 'gate handoff' when 'gate' is added to map [ ] BUG: check proxy above-and-to-the-right of gate
+[ ] also add 'gate handoff' when 'gate' is added to map [ ] BUG: check proxy above-and-to-the-right of gate [x] BUG: level editor seems broken
+    [x] needs to account for cell width
+    [x] needs to account for a ball in a cell
+    [x] expanding the # of columns should pad with air, not shift cells [-] ability to swap cells right/left
+        - nah
+    [x] don't let cells be added where they don't fit [x] a gate on the right-most edge
+            - don't forget to use trackBy to stop *ngFor from perpetually reloading [-] or add a gate next to something non-air
+            - seems fine to let toggles & gates "eat" a bumper, etc.
+    [x] show playable map as it's being edited
+    [x] don't show game modals during editing
+    [x] restart command for editor
+    [x] game state indicator for editor
+    [x] toggling gates, bumpers, and toggles with mouse click is allowed in editor mode
+        - used a static boolean on the GameCell class, but not sure why/when it gets "reset" to its initial value -- but it seems to on page refresh, which is fine
+        [x] and it counts as a map change

 ## Notes